 "We did not ask or need a stage or even a microphone, we used our natural voices and feet to carry Woody’s spirit right out on the street and brought his songs back to his kind of people"

-he landed in a New York City, in a "little boarding house on 43rd Street and Sixth Avenue," and according to his daughter Nora.
+After Woody Guthrie hitchhiked cross country in 1940, he landed in a New York City, in a "little boarding house on 43rd Street and Sixth Avenue," and according to his daughter Nora.
 While busking in front of the sailor bars by the docks, and living in that cheap flophouse, Woody would quickly pen many songs, including "This Land is Your Land," about the sights he'd seen hitchhiking East.
 As Guthrie biographer Will Kaufman puts it, "[Woody] had just come from the Dust Bowl.
 He’d just come from the barbed-wire gates of California’s Eden there.
 He’d seen the Hoovervilles.
 He’d seen the bread lines.
 He’d seen labor activists getting their head busted."
 Today that boarding house Woody wrote his most famous song in has been torn down and Nora Guthrie says.
 "What stands on that corner?
 Bank of America's headquarters."
 Little folks singing and struggling together in an economic crisis against powerful financial institutions would become a central motif of Guthrie's music, just as foreclosure defense would become a central motifs of unemployed workers movements of Guthrie's time.
 The much ballyhooed train hopping Guthrie mystique was commemorated internationally on the centenary of Woodrow Wilson Guthrie's birth, July 14th, 2012.
 Perhaps nowhere though was Woody celebrated quite like Burlington, Vermont.

 Marching, "from the food shelf to the bailed out bank," as Credit Union historian and Occupy Vermont member Matt Cropp explained, represented "the sort of connecting the dots between the suffering of the poor and the excesses of the powerful that was integral to Woody's work."
 They gathered on the scrappy asphalt at the corner of North Union and North Winooski Avenue where a lengthy foodshelf breadline congregates: a tuba player in a red jump suit, a Grammy nominated banjo player who studied with Pete Seegar, a man in a wheelchair with an electric guitar, a veteran, Vermont's former leading political journalist, a doo-wop singer, a woman in a Sunday Church hat, a trumpeter, a train car worth of IWW members, anarchists, and Occupiers, and perhaps enough guitars and banjos to ignite a second American folk revival.